Point-of-Care · TBI Detection

 Proprietary Biomarkers

-Specific microRNA signatures selected for sensitivity to brain injury and biological specificity.
+Specific miRNA signatures selected for sensitivity to brain injury and biological specificity.

 Populations Studied

-Concussion & mild TBIModerate-severe TBISports, military & first-response settings
+Concussion & mild TBI (mTBI)Moderate-severe TBISports, military & first-response settings

 Competitive Advantage